AllenMok/moviesentiment/README.md

 # moviesentiment
-movie review sentiment analysis project
+This Repository is for ISTA 498 Capstone Project Project : Movie review sentiment analysis